sodacan-net/sodacan-core/documentation/architecture.md

 		  THEN state=off  // if mode is auto

 ```
 Persistence is handled automatically by the infrastructure.
-Underneath, a key-value database is used to save and restore module state.
+Underneath is a key-value data store that is used to save and restore module state.
 The key of each row includes the following:

  | Key Component        | Description |
  | ----------- | ----------- |